akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Remove

-The `Remove` action enables to remove values from a multi-select attribute, a reference entity multiple links attribute or a product category.
+The `Remove` action enables you to remove values from a multi-select attribute, a reference entity multiple link attribute or a product category.

 Expected values:
 - `field`: the attribute code or “categories”
 - `items`: the values to remove
-- `locale`: the locale code for which value is assigned (optional)
+- `locale`: the locale code for which the value is assigned (optional)
-- `scope`: the channel code for which value is assigned (optional)
+- `scope`: the channel code for which the value is assigned (optional)
 - `include_children`: if true, then also apply the removal of the children to the given categories.
-Only applicable if field is set to “categories” (optional, defaults to false)
+Only applicable if field is set to “categories” (optional, default to false)

 ### Example

-To remove the “t-shirts” category, action will be as follows:
+To remove the “t-shirts” category, the action will be as follows:

 ```YML
   actions: